-I’ve popped this note to the top of the stack because I’ve added an index to Randolf Geist’s series on parallel execution skew, and included a reference his recent update to the XPLAN_ASH utility.
+I’ve popped this note to the top of the stack (and had to delete and refresh all the related pingbacks on my blog) because I’ve added an index to Randolf Geist’s series on parallel execution skew, and included a reference his recent update to the XPLAN_ASH utility.

 This is the directory for a short series I wrote discussing how to interpret parallel execution plans in newer versions of Oracle.